remind101/reInvent-2015/demo/README.md

 $ emp apps
 ```

-Great, no apps, and we can verify that the ECS cluster has no running services:
+Great, no apps, and we can verify that the ECS cluster has no running services other than the Empire API:

 ```console
 $ aws ecs list-clusters